Shrit1401/Daydream/Readme.md

 - [x] auto save notes in the local storage
 - [x] as soon as day end generate a story like content also make sure to make the note non-editable after that
 - [x] have AI in page to generate story using openai
+- [ ] add a user in firestore
+- [ ] overdo with the graphs section (make it more informative and useful)
+- [ ] add story analysis page (here inform user in one word what is happening in their life) and then generate story
 - [ ] try Tensorflow to generate story locally(if it works have option for the user to choose b/w these two)
-- [ ] add a user in firestore
 - [ ] .... decide after that